Rosita2218/GLASP-ARTICLE/GLASP ARTICLE.md

 **A:** Yes, you can only highlight PDFs that are publicly accessible on the web, not your local PDFs.
 To do so, open the PDF file on the web, then click the `Glasp` icon to begin highlighting.
 You cannot highlight audio or images.<br/>

 **Q: Are there any privacy or security concerns with Glasp Web Highlighter?**<br/>
 **A:** Using a web highlighter in general may expose some of your browsing data to third-party services.
-It is critical to read the privacy policies of any browser extension or web app you intend to use to understand how your data will be used and safeguarded.<br/>
+It is critical to read the privacy policies of any browser extension you intend to use to understand how your data will be used and safeguarded.<br/>

 **Q: Is the summary and transcript of Glasp for YouTube correct?**<br/>
-**A:** In general, automated transcript and summary tools can be useful, but they are not always 100% accurate due to the quality of the audio or content in the video.
-It is always a good idea to double-check the accuracy and completeness of the information provided by such tools.<br/>
+**A:** The accracy of Glasp's transcript and summary of YouTube videos is dependent on the quality of the audio or content in the video.
+It is always a good idea to double-check for accuracy and completeness.<br/>